Teenagers & Parents

 Following the migraine headache (Postdrome Phase), some teens experience a hangover-like mental fog, inability to concentrate, depressed mood or euphoric mood [5].

 Migraine attacks in teens are typically briefer than those in adults [1].
-Some children and teens experience stomach migraine.
+Some teens experience abdominal migraine.
 Rather than a pain in their head, it causes a dull, itchy sensation in their abdominal area.
 During an abdominal migraine, they may experience nausea, drowsiness or fatigue, loss of appetite, vomiting, or paleness of skin.

 What Causes Migraine in Teens?